NVIDIA/spark-rapids/docs/get-started/best-practices.md

 [the advanced configuration document](../additional-functionality/advanced_configs.md).
-For other unsupported features, please file feature requests on [spark-rapids github repo](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce and the not-supported messages if they are non-senstive data.
+For other unsupported features, please file feature requests on [spark-rapids github repo](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce and the not-supported messages if they are non-sensitive data.

 ## Performance Tuning
 Refer to [Tuning Guide](../tuning-guide.md) for more details.